How to Boost your Facebook Comments and Engagement in 2021

 Tip #3 Give Engagement to Receive Engagement

-Each time you comment (more than a couple words) you would be surprised who’s newsfeeds you start popping back into.
+Each time you comment (more than a couple words) you might be surprised the newsfeeds’ you start popping back into.
 Ever find yourself seeing a post on your feed and then thinking to yourself — wow I haven’t seen their stuff in ages!

 It’s not because they stopped sharing, it’s because you both stopped engaging!